 - (A) Original Writ Proceedings.
 This Rule does not apply to original proceedings commenced pursuant to NRS Chapters 34 or 35. - (B) Postconviction Appeals.
 This Rule does not apply to postconviction appeals in which the appellant is appearing without counsel. - (3) Purpose of Docketing Statement.
-The purpose of the docketing statement is to assist the Supreme Court in identifying jurisdictional defects, identifying issues on appeal, assessing presumptive assignment to the Court of Appeals under NRAP 17, scheduling cases for oral argument and settlement conferences, classifying cases for expedited treatment and assignment to the Court of Appeals, and compiling statistical information. - (4) Statement of Issues on Appeal.
-A docketing statement shall-must state specifically all issues that a party in good faith reasonably believes to be the issues on appeal.
-The statement of issues is instrumental to the court's case management procedures; however, such statement is not binding on the court, and the parties' briefs will determine the final issues on appeal.
-Omission of an issue from the statement of issues will not provide an appropriate basis for a motion to strike any portion of the opening brief.
+The purpose of the docketing statement is to assist the Supreme Court in identifying jurisdictional defects, identifying issues on appeal, assessing [presumptive] assignment to the Court of Appeals under [NRAP] Rule 17, scheduling cases for oral argument and settlement conferences, classifying cases for expedited treatment [and assignment to the Court of Appeals], and compiling statistical information. - (4) Statement of Issues on Appeal.
+A docketing statement [shall] must state specifically all issues that a party in good faith reasonably believes to be the issues on appeal.
+The statement of issues is instrumental to the court's case management procedures[5]; however, such statement is not binding on the court, and the parties' briefs will determine the [final] issues on appeal.
+Omission of an issue from the statement of issues will not provide an appropriate basis for a motion to strike any portion of the opening brief. - (b) Time for Filing; Form of Docketing Statement.
+Within 21 days after docketing of the appeal under Rule 12, the appellant [shall] must file a docketing statement with the clerk of the Supreme Court, on [a form] the Docketing Statement Form that is provided by the clerk or available on the Nevada Supreme Court website.
+Legible [photostatic] copies of the original form provided by the clerk will be accepted by the clerk for filing in lieu of the original form.
+The appellant may file a docketing statement that is not on the form provided by the clerk so long as it contains every question included in the clerk's form.
+[An original and 2 copies shall be] The docketing statement must be filed, together with proof of service of a copy of the completed statement on all parties and, if the appeal is assigned to the settlement conference program under Rule 16, on the settlement judge.